History & Tradition

 Most Rev. William E. Lori, Archbishop of Baltimore

-Mother Mary Lange Catholic School will be the new home for current students of Holy Angels Catholic School and Ss.
+Mother Mary Lange Catholic School became the new home for current students of Holy Angels Catholic School and Ss.
 James and John Catholic School, both bringing an exceptional amount of history.

 Saints James and John Catholic School